QibinLiang/Tacotron2Poor/README.md

 ### Configuration

 This model was trained on a E5-2678 machine with a Tesla k80 GPU(12G).
-Because of the limitation of the GPU's memory, the batch size was reduced to 32 rather than 64 as written in the paper.
+The batch size was reduced to 32 rather than 64 as written in the paper because of the limitation of the GPU's memory,

 ### LJspeech
 ![LJspeech train loss](https://github.com/PhyseChan/Tacotron2Poor/blob/master/train_loss.jpg)

+`important⚠️` As the losses shown in the picture above, we can find that losses rapidly fluctuated around the 1800th iteration, which is report in the [papaer](https://arxiv.org/pdf/2204.13437.pdf).